Global majority: United States

 In the United States, the term "global majority" has been used since the early-2000s as a way to refer to developing countries.
-Organizations like the "Global Majority," founded by California senator Bill Monning, focus on non-violent conflict resolution with respect to global disputes.
+Organizations such as the "Global Majority", founded by California senator Bill Monning, focus on non-violent conflict resolution with respect to global disputes.
 Likewise, the American University in Washington, DC offers a general education undergraduate course on the subject that focuses on developing countries.
 Since 2010, the American University has published a student Global Majority E-Journal connected to this course.

 However, since the COVID-19 pandemic, the term has been used as a way to speak about racism in the United States.
-Some prefer the term over "person of color," as the latter focuses on a historical binary between African Americans as "colored people" and "color-free white people," thereby emphasizing race and white centrality.
+Some prefer the term over "person of color", as the latter focuses on a historical binary between African Americans as "colored people" and "color-free white people", thereby emphasizing race and white centrality.
 "Global majority" has been seen as a way to highlight race-related psychological processes and to place greater emphasis on less prominent voices in white-dominated spaces.